 - 1. The role of the District in the administration of this Ordinance shall include all of the following: - A. Supervise the execution of this Ordinance; - B. Review and issue Watershed Management Permits; - C. Develop and maintain the TGM, which will serve as a companion reference to this Ordinance; - D. Notify Cook County governmental agencies, municipalities, authorized municipalities, FEMA, IDNR-OWR, Corps, and IEPA of any amendments to this Ordinance; - E. Provide inspections to ensure proper compliance with this Ordinance; - F. Investigate complaints of violations of this Ordinance; - G. Enforce this Ordinance; - H. Hear variance petitions; - I. Hear appeals; - J. Advise, consult with, and cooperate with other governmental entities to promote the purposes of this Ordinance; and - K. Supervise authorized municipalities. - 2.
-The District shall timely review Watershed Management Permit applications and respond within: - A. Fifteen (15) working days of an initial submittal for projects not involving flood protection areas; - B. Thirty (30) working days of an initial submittal for projects involving flood protection areas; and
+The District shall timely review Watershed Management Permit applications and respond within: - A. Fifteen (15) working days of an initial submittal and fifteen (15) working days of a resubmittal for: projects not involving flood protection areas; - (1) Projects not involving detention, flood protection areas, outfalls, direct connections, or District real estate;

-- C. Ten (10) working days of a resubmittal. - 3.
+- (2) Single Family Home, Notification and Request for Inspection, or Earthwork/Foundation Limited permit applications. - B. Thirty (30) Twenty-five (25) working days of an initial submittal and fifteen (15) working days of a resubmittal for: projects involving flood protection areas; and - (1) Projects with Schedule D for detention, Schedule D Legacy, Schedule O, Schedule H, or Schedule W; and - (2) Facility Connection Authorization and Wetland Verification forms. - C. Ten (10) working days of a resubmittal of an application is submitted in which a shorter review time is allowed and during the course of review it is discovered that a longer review time should have been assigned, the District may take the longer review time to review the application and respond. - 3.
 The District reserves the right to cancel Watershed Management Permit applications in such a case as: - A. The applicant gives notice that the project has been cancelled; or - B. A resubmittal has not been received by the District within ninety (90) days of the District's issuance of its review comments.
 Such permit applications will be considered non-responsive and will be subject to cancellation upon notice by the District. - 4.
 Watershed Management Permit applications that are cancelled by the District shall have permit fees refunded as described in §301.4 of this Ordinance.